Human Concerns: BeFriender Ministry

 Our BeFriender Ministry offers compassionate caring individuals to listen and support parishioners during stressful events in their lives: the fear following the diagnosis of a serious illness, the anger and rejection which are part of divorce, the pain and darkness of grief, the challenge of care giving, the loneliness of the elderly or homebound.

 Time commitment: Application, formation and on-going training is required.
-Initial training: 9:00 am to 4:00 pm one Saturday per month for 4 months.
-Meetings are held on the third Thursday of the month, plus visitation with the person you are befriending.
+Initial training: 9:00 am to 4:00 pm on four Saturdays.
+Meetings are held on the second Thursday of the month, plus visitation with the person you are befriending.

 If you would like information about the next BeFriender Ministry Training Program or would like to have a BeFriender Minister visit you or a family member or would like to suggest that a BeFriender contact someone you know, contact the church office or Diane Atkins at firstname.lastname@example.org